Research and reports

 Checking all your pipes to make sure they’re in proper working order and aren’t likely to burst or leak should help minimise the risk of water damage to your property.

 Pipes are susceptible to the cold, so you might want to insulate external pipes and internal ones in areas that aren’t heated, to stop them freezing in snowy and icy conditions.

 If roof tiles or slates are already damaged, they don’t stand much of a chance in extreme weather.
 Weak points will be compromised in heavy rain, wind, and snow, so check for signs of existing damage – one of the main things to look out for is broken debris on the ground.

-You can get the roof inspected from ground level – it’s often recommended that this happens once before the winter to prepare, and once after to assess if there’s been any damage.
+You can get the roof inspected from ground level – it’s useful to do this once before winter to prepare, and again after to assess if there’s been any damage.

 Check for debris in the guttering system, because if there’s a clog it won’t perform well.
 If necessary, you can call on professionals who can clear the guttering.

 Water damage is one of the biggest problems for landlords during adverse weather conditions, so check the sealant around windows and doors to make sure they’re water tight.

 It’s also a good idea to buy draught excluders to insulate the property, while also preventing doors and windows from rattling.